Search Free Denver Public Records & Vital Information

 Just because someone has a criminal record in one county doesn’t mean it will appear in the county you’re searching in.
 For incidents in Denver County, you can search for them and find out more about the arrest, what the court determined, their jail time, probation information, and more.

-Find Out if Someone Has a Criminal History via the Denver County Courts
+Determine if Someone Has a Criminal History via the Denver County Courts

 There are a few ways to determine if someone has a criminal history in Denver County.
 Remember, just because someone doesn’t have a criminal history in Denver County doesn’t mean they don’t have one in the surrounding counties or other parts of the state.